LikhithReddy-S/game-hub/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+- 🎮 Game Hub

+Tech Stack: React, TypeScript, Vite, RAG Gaming API
+Features:

+    Dynamic game listing powered by the RAG Gaming API.

+    Filter games by platform, genre, category, and ordering (e.g., popularity, release date).

+    Integrated search functionality for quick access to specific games.

+    Supports both dark and light modes for an enhanced user experience.

+    Built with a responsive UI using React + TypeScript, optimized with Vite for fast performance.

+Description:
+Game Hub is a sleek and responsive web application that allows users to explore a vast catalog of games using filters and real-time search.
+With an intuitive interface and theme toggling, it delivers a smooth browsing experience for gaming enthusiasts.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: